 The most common additional ideas shared on sticky notes included:

-In this phase of the community engagement process, the City and its design consultant will work off the outcomes of Community Engagement Phase 1 to develop two to three design options for the new park.
-These will be presented to the community for feedback, which will be used to develop a preferred design for the park.
+In this phase, the City and its design consultant worked off the outcomes of Community Engagement Phase 1 to develop two design options for the new park.
+These were presented to the community for feedback.

 The anticipated outcome of this phase is the selection of a preferred design.